mrlacey/CollapseComments/README.md

 ---------------------------------------

-Simple VSIX extension that adds a command to collapse comments in the open text file.
+Simple VSIX extension that adds a command to collapse comments in the open file.

-See the [change log](CHANGELOG.md) for changes and road map.

 ## Features

 - Ctrl+M, Ctrl+C collapses all comments (and using/Import statements)
+- Works with C#, VB, and XML comments

+See the [change log](CHANGELOG.md) for changes and road map.

 ## Contribute
 Check out the [contribution guidelines](CONTRIBUTING.md)